Skip to main content

 • list_automation_runs — List recent runs for an automation.
 Requires automation_id.
 Returns runs with status, duration_ms, and error_message.

-• list_schedules — List all scheduled automation runs for the current team with cron expression, timezone, and notification settings.
+• list_schedules — List all scheduled web automation runs with cron, timezone, device, and notification settings

-• delete_schedule — Delete a scheduled automation run.
-Requires id.
+• delete_schedule — Delete a scheduled web automation run

 • optimize_automation_script — Send a Playwright script to Sonnet 4 for AI-powered optimization.
 Applies a 12-point checklist that fixes selectors, wait strategies, assertions, error handling, auth patterns, mobile compatibility, and strict mode.
 Requires automation_id.
 The current script version is saved before optimization.
 Returns the optimized script and a changes summary.